Lyme Disease Treatment

 Why Lyme Disease Gets Missed So Often

-Lyme disease is caused by Borrelia burgdorferi, a spirochete bacteria transmitted by infected blacklegged (deer) ticks.
-In Maine and New Hampshire, it's endemic.
+Lyme disease is a bacterial infection caused by Borrelia burgdorferi, a spirochete transmitted by infected blacklegged (deer) ticks.
+It is the most common tick-borne disease in the northeastern United States, and in Maine and New Hampshire, it's endemic.
+The Centers for Disease Control and Prevention estimates that cases of Lyme disease far exceed official reporting numbers, partly because standard lyme disease tests miss a significant portion of active infections.
 You probably know someone who's had it.
 What most people don't know is how often it gets missed, misdiagnosed, or inadequately treated.

 The standard diagnostic path looks like this: you go to urgent care or your primary care doctor.
 They run a Western blot or ELISA test.
 If it comes back negative, they tell you that you don't have Lyme.
 End of story.